bitrise-io/devcenter/_articles/en/builds/builds-index.md

 ## Build status

 On the **Builds** page, you can track the current status of all your builds.
-There are five different build statuses:
+There are six different build statuses:

 - **Waiting for worker**: When a build is triggered, Bitrise creates a virtual machine to run it.
 If computing resources aren't immediately available, the build is placed in a queue and the **Waiting for worker** status is displayed.
 - **Initializing**: The worker assigned to create the virtual machine is processing the build request.